-The school leadership personnel consistently employ management and organizational practices that provide a supportive learning environment for teachers and students.
-The district is concerned about retaining school leadership personnel over the long term.
-The district is undergoing new structure in leadership organization chart.
-District will only have one principal for entire district and two assistant principals for administration moving forward.
+Effective Leadership:Summarize the The school leadership personnel consistently employ management and effective leadership trends and patterns organizational practices that provide a supportive learning environment for observed by the team while completing this teachers and students.
+The district is concerned about retaining school section of the report.
+What are the leadership personnel over the long term.
+The district is undergoing new important trends and patterns that will structure in leadership organization chart.
+District will only have one principal support the identification of student, for entire district and two assistant principals for administration moving teacher, and leader needs? forward.
 District will have new administration for the 4th year in a row.
 An identified need to success in this effort is to provide leadership personnel more opportunities for professional growth in management of instruction; and school climate.
 District will continue to help support pools of leadership candidates with mentors and professional learning opportunities.
 Follow-up needs to be more consistent when need for improvement is identified through classroom monitoring.